This table has been sorted to display the lowest total price deals first.

 Money services are provided at no cost to you, but we may receive a commission from the companies we refer you to.

-This Android smartphone is powered with an Exynos 7885 Processor Octa-Core.
-It runs with Android Pie and One UI, blending hardware and software together for intuitive features that work with you.
-The phone automatically shifts into Night Mode in the evenings to encourage a better night of sleep, while the Infinity-V display does away with extraneous bezels.
+This Android smartphone is powered with an Exynos 7885 Processor Octa-Core which is built for mid-range phones.
+It runs with Android 10 (updated from Android 9.0) with One UI 2.0, Samsung’s simplified software overlay.
+Some stand-out features include the fact that the phone automatically shifts into Night Mode in the evenings to encourage a better night of sleep, an all-day battery and face unlock.

 32GB internal storage